mohanson/rv64/README.md

 $ ./bin/make make
 ```

-The binary file located at the `./bin` directory.
-Test the output with the following command:
+The binary file `rv64` will be located at the `./bin` directory.
+Could test it with the following command:

 ```sh
 $ export RISCV=/opt/riscv